google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This type signature tells you that `solidRectangle` needs two
-    arguments, both numbers, and the result is a picture.
-Here's an
+    arguments, both of them being numbers, and the result is a picture.

-    example of a program that uses `solidRectangle`.
+    Here's an example of a program that uses `solidRectangle`.

     ~~~~~ . clickable
     program = drawingOf(pic)